praveenmandula/BasicWebServer-CPP/README.md

 # BasicWebServer-CPP
-Basic project to learn WebServer concepts using CPP or C++ ( handling httpRequest, Authentication other WebServer concepts )
+This project is created to learn WebServer concepts using CPP or C++ ( handling httpRequest, Authentication other WebServer concepts ) without any third party softwares

 Project Details
 ----------------